WordPress/openverse/documentation/meta/contribution/good_first_and_help_wanted_issues.md

     knowledge, but if they at all do (for example, to explain why a non-obvious solution is requested) then it must be included

-### Additional boilerplate for "good first issues"
+### Additional boilerplate for good first issue templates

 In addition to our standard issue template, good first issues should _also_ contain the following block of requirements: